avneeshrajak/Multiple-Linear-Regression-Model/README.md

-# Multiple-Linear-Regression-Model
-Startups Profits Prediction Model
+# Startup Profit Prediction Model
+### Formed multiple linear regression using sklearn
+Predicts the profit made by startups on the basis of their expenditure.